mtappler/smt-ta-learning/README.md

 encoding of time using bitvectors), ```FP``` (floating-point encoding of time -- not covered in the paper, as it is very inefficient)
 * ```roundingFactor```: a factor with which all time values are multiplied to enable discretization, see also Section 4.1 (value "r").
+If the theory of reals is used, this value must be set to 1.
+Otherwise, the model evaluation results will be wrong.
 Admissible values are positive integers.
 * ```skipQualityEval```: set to true to avoid computing model quality metrics, like precision and recall.
 By setting this value to true, the Uppaal setup can be skipped.
 Admissible values are Boolean literals.